 [Regulation 9 amended in Gazette 30 Dec 2004 p.
 6988-9.]

 [10.
-Repealed in Gazette 30 Dec 2004 p.
+Deleted in Gazette 30 Dec 2004 p.
 6989.]

 Part 3 — Permits and authorisations

 11. Applications for permits and authorisations

 For the purposes of section 13A(6) of the Act, a person may apply for a permit or an authorisation to carry out gasfitting by sending to the Director an application in an approved form, accompanied by the appropriate application fee set out in Schedule 4.